All Products

 cc_action

-The action that is performed on the client request based on a rule created for the HTTP flood protection or custom protection policy (HTTP flood protection policy) module.
+The action taken on a request that matches an HTTP flood protection rule or a custom protection policy (for HTTP flood protection) rule.
 Valid values:

-• captcha_pass: The client passes common slider CAPTCHA verification, and WAF allows the client request.
+• captcha_pass: The client passed the normal CAPTCHA, and WAF passes the client request.

-• js_pass: The client passes JavaScript validation, and WAF allows the client request.
+• js_pass: The client has passed the JavaScript challenge, and the WAF passes the client request.

-For more information about WAF protection actions, see the Description of the action field in this topic.
+For more information about WAF actions, see WAF actions.

 block